-The Big Sleep is the story of a private investigator, named Philip Marlowe, hired by a wealthy general to find out and stop his youngest daughter, Carmen, from being blackmailed about her gambling debts; things almost immediately unravel and blow up from here, as Marlowe finds himself deep within a web of love triangles, blackmail, murder, gambling, and organized crime.
-Marlowe, with the help of the General's eldest daughter, Vivian, skillfully plot to free the family from this web and trap the main main behind much of this mischief, Eddie, to meet his end at the hands of his own henchmen.Written by
+P.I.
+Philip Marlowe's hired by a wealthy general to find out and stop his daughter, Carmen from being blackmailed over gambling debts, Marlowe finds himself deep within a web of love triangles, blackmail, murder, gambling, and organised crime.
+With help from Vivian (another of the general's daughters), Marlowe hatches a plot to free the family from this web and trap the real culprit.Written by

 When Vivian is telling Marlowe the cover story for Carmen for the night before, her mouth does not match what she's saying.
 This mismatch is because the movie was re-edited after Humphrey Bogart and Lauren Bacall became a popular team; To Have and Have Not which brought them to stardom was released after The Big Sleep was filmed but before it was released.
 Scenes were re-shot, some new scenes were added and others dropped.
 The sequence was also changed to accommodate some of the new edits.
 The audio/visual mismatch is because the scene was kept but minor dialog had to be changed to make the re-sequencing track properly.
 See more »

 97 of 116 people found this review helpful.

 Was this review helpful to you?